 Human language developed about 50,000 to 150,000 years ago.
-Sound communications, perhaps not fit for stories, go back even further.
+Sound communications, (think a variety of grunts not fit for complicated stories) go back even further.
 Written languages were developed only about 5000 years ago.
 And even then, few people for thousands of years would be able to enjoy a story not told to them.

 Podcasting fits into this heritage, as the evolving answer to the request, Tell me a story.